linked0/web/zsub/work-env.md

   - Under "System Settings" --> "Keyboard" --> "Keyboard Shortcuts" --> "Screenshots" --> "Cmd Shift 4", disable

 ### gpt shortcut

+#### 설정 방법
+1. Create the Quick Action in Automator:
+Open Automator (found in Applications/Utilities).
+Choose File > New or press Command-N.
+Select Quick Action as the document type and click Choose.
+Configure the workflow as needed.
+For example, you can add a "Run AppleScript" action to execute a custom script.
+Save the Quick Action by choosing File > Save and giving it a descriptive name.

+3. Assign a Keyboard Shortcut:
+Open System Settings (or System Preferences on older macOS versions).
+Click on Keyboard in the sidebar.
+Click on Keyboard Shortcuts (or Shortcuts on older macOS versions).
+Select Services from the left-hand pane.
+Locate your newly created Quick Action in the list (it will appear under the name you saved it as).
+Click on the "Add Shortcut" button or double-click the "none" text next to your Quick Action.
+Press your desired keyboard shortcut combination.
+Ensure it does not conflict with existing system or application shortcuts.

+#### Apple Scripts
 - gpt1: shift cmd x
 ```
 tell application "System Events"